asyncapi/website/pages/docs/tutorials/getting-started/slackbot-websocket-tutorial.md

   title: MySlackBot API
   version: '1.0.0'
   description:  |
-    The SlackBot App manages popular messages in a workspace by monitoring message reaction data from Slack's Event API.
+    The MySlackBot App manages popular messages in a workspace by monitoring message reaction data from Slack's Event API.

 servers:
   ws: